vince-nyanga/vince-nyanga.github.io/_posts/2022-10-22-deploy-website-to-azure-storage.md

 tags: [Azure, GitHub Actions, CI/CD]
 ---

 In this very short post I am going to talk about how to deploy an Angular website to an Azure storage account using GitHub actions.
 A few weeks ago I needed to create a CI/CD pipeline for my personal project.
-This post is a compilation of what I did to achieve that to save you time in case you have a similar problem.
+This post is a compilation of what I did to achieve that.
+I hope this will help to save you time in case you have a similar problem.

 I am going to assume that you are already familiar with how to host a website in an Azure storage account.
 If you don't know how, please check out this [link](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website).
 Let's get started.